In today’s saturated job market choosing the right career is very important.

 Alison also wants to motivate the students to make the most of the course material, which is why there are several graded assessments throughout the course and, in order to be considered a course graduate and get official certification, a minimum score of 80% should be achieved.

 TheNewBoston is for all those who prefer video classes.
 It’s a Youtube channel containing endless video courses of HTML, CSS, PHP, Node JS, Python, and other popular languages and frameworks.

 However, it should be noted, that the videos of the channel are for beginners and mainly bear introductory nature.

 Each video is a short, 3-10 minute on average, answer to a very specific question/topic, such as the installation processes, setting up code blocks, running the code, etc.

-If you’re looking for true academic courses of web development, edX is the choice for you.
+If you’re looking for a true academic course of web development, edX is the choice for you.
 Edx offers both degree and non-degree courses from distinguished universities, such as MIT, UC Berkeley, Harvard University, Sorbonne, etc.

-EdX courses shape a true classroom experience, with the university syllabus and corresponding assignments, tests, and exams.
+EdX courses provide a true classroom experience, with the university syllabus and corresponding assignments, tests, and exams.